.name domain extension logo

 .name tends to work best when the extension reinforces what the brand already promises.
 That could be industry relevance, audience trust, geographic targeting, creative positioning, or a shorter and more memorable alternative to a crowded legacy extension.

-• Use it when the extension naturally matches your niche, audience, or market position for startups.
+• Use it when the extension naturally matches your niche, audience, or market position for local businesses.

-• Pair it with service, product, or topic-specific landing pages for better topical coverage for startups.
+• Pair it with service, product, or topic-specific landing pages for better topical coverage for local businesses.

 • Protect your main brand by registering close alternatives when they matter commercially in your target country mix.

-Cross-check naming paths in the domain generator and compare supporting domain extensions when reviewing domain ideas opportunities.
+Cross-check naming paths in the domain generator and compare supporting domain extensions when reviewing domain price opportunities.

 Pros & Cons